Suyash30030/Suyash30030/README.md

 - 👋 Hi, I’m @Suyash30030
-- 👀 I’m interested in Artificial intelligence & machine learning
+- 👀 I’m interested in Artificial intelligence & Web Devlopment
-- 🌱 I’m currently learning artificial intelligence & machine learning
+- 🌱 I’m currently learning Web Devlopment
 - 💞️ I’m looking to collaborate on Starting small with a voice assistant
-- 📫 How to reach me *
+-

 <!---
 Suyash30030/Suyash30030 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.